privateprep/coding-space-website/src/pages/blog/2025-08-28-is-coding-dead.md

 So, is coding dead?
 Not at all.
 It’s more alive—and more accessible—than ever.
 What’s dying is the idea that coding is only for a select few.
 The future belongs to those who can think computationally, whether they’re writing code themselves, guiding AI, or orchestrating no-code tools.

-In other words: coding isn’t dead.
-It’s just getting started.
+In other words: coding is just getting started.

 👉 Want your child to gain these future-ready skills?
 At [The Coding Space](https://www.thecodingspace.com?utm_source=chatgpt.com), we teach kids not just how to code, but how to *think like problem-solvers*.
 Our project-based classes make coding fun, creative, and empowering—because the next generation of innovators starts here.